rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventListeners.md

 ## Overview

-This handler will clear the eventListeners and the event history for the listener as a part of FCA.This handler is invoked to clear all the event listeners at a time.
-Once all event listeners are cleared, there will be no remaining history of the event listeners that were used.
+ClearEventListeners handler is invoked when the task specified in the intent has the value "clearAllListeners".
+This handler is used to deregister all the events that are registered already.

 It performs the following actions :
-1. Clear all the eventListeners and eventHistory
+1. Deregister all the events.
-2. Save the response/error and perform schema validations.
-More about schema validations here : [validation documentation](../Validations.md).
+2. Save the response/error.
-3. Format the result and send the response back to the IntentReader
+3. Format the result and send the response back to IntentReader

 ## Usage
 * This handler is invoked to clear all the event listeners at a time.